hÅb's Partners

 an Arts Council England National Portfolio Organisation, supported using public funding;

-a core Divergency partner alongside STUN (Sustained Theatre Up North) — an ongoing artist development programme encouraging diversity in Live Art;
+a Divergency core partner — an ongoing artist development programme encouraging diversity in Live Art;

 a Live Art UK member — a national network, supporting and developing the Live Art infrastructure for the benefit of artists, presenters, and audiences;

-We are pleased to count among our other friends and regular partners:
+We are pleased to count among our friends and regular partners:

 Artsadmin